Buildstarted/buildstarted.com/_posts/2010-11-02-razor-without-mvc-part-ii.md

 result = Razor.Parse(template, user, "test");
 </code></pre>

-<p>What I'd like to be able to do, however, is make a call like </p>
+What I'd like to be able to do, however, is make a call like

 <pre><code>result = Razor.Parse(template, new { Name = "Ben" });
 </code></pre>

-<p>Due to limitations in c# it doesn't just work that way.
-We'll need to modify our classes.</p>
+Due to limitations in c# it doesn't just work that way.
+We'll need to modify our classes.

-<h3>ITemplate</h3>
+###ITemplate

-<p>First we need to create a new interface template.
-We're going to use the ITemplate interface Matt created is his version of the project to create a new ITemplateDynamic.</p>
+First we need to create a new interface template.
+We're going to use the ITemplate interface Matt created is his version of the project to create a new ITemplateDynamic.

 <pre><code>public interface ITemplateDynamic : ITemplate {
     dynamic Model { get; set; }
 }
 </code></pre>

-<p>Here we're defining a new ITemplateDynamic with a dynamic model instead of a generic model.
-We need to then create a class that inherits from TemplateBase and implements our new interface. </p>
+Here we're defining a new ITemplateDynamic with a dynamic model instead of a generic model.
+We need to then create a class that inherits from TemplateBase and implements our new interface.

 <pre><code>public abstract class TemplateBaseDynamic : TemplateBase, ITemplateDynamic {